kcartlidge/migratable/README.md

 By default, this is supported by an automatically created/updated ```MigratableVersion``` table.
 It does, however, depend on the particular Provider.

+## Note about MySQL

+MySQL has a habit of silently committing structural changes (add column, create table etc) mid-transaction.
+You should therefore avoid using multiple statements in a single migration if any one of them is structural.
+If you do, and one of the other statements fail, the transaction rollback will fail to undo a structural change that is already applied.

 ---